romgrk/node-gtk/README.md

 ## Installing and building

 ### Target Platforms (so far)
 We're planning to serve pre-built binaries in order to make this project as cross platform and easy to install as possible.
 However, right now we support only **Linux** and experimentally **OSX** but in both targets _the project will falback to build_.
-This project is tested on Node.js **8** and **10**.

-### Common dependencies
+### Requirements
-In order to clone, install, and build this project you'll need a working copy of git, nodejs 8 or higher, npm, and python2.
+In order to clone, install, and build this project you'll need a working copy of git, nodejs 8 or higher, npm, python2, and either gcc 8 (other versions may fail) or clang.
 In the _not-working-yet_ Windows platform, all dependencies must be available under [MSYS2 shell](https://msys2.github.io).